Astro A40 + Mixamp Pro Review

 When anyone first enters the world of computer gaming they typically start their journey with whatever peripherals the computer came with.
 In the case of an iMac, it’s more than likely an Apple Wireless Keyboard.
 And that’s all fine and dandy for a short while.
 But sooner or later you will probably feel like “kicking it up a notch”.
-Maybe you want some extra macro keys or perhaps a number pad if you are left handed (like me).
-The point is, when it comes to computer gaming some users have a hefty advantage over others depending on the gear they have.
+Maybe you want some extra macro keys or perhaps a number pad if you are left-handed (like me).
+The point is when it comes to computer gaming some users have a hefty advantage over others depending on the gear they have.
 If you play multiplayer games a lot, the first extra you are likely to purchase is going to be a quality headset.

-It won’t take long before people complain about the echoes and ambient noise that the iMac’s built in microphone unintentionally provides.
+It won’t take long before people complain about the echoes and ambient noise that the iMac’s built-in microphone unintentionally provides.
 If you use the built-in speakers or a cheap pair of headphones you may quickly become annoyed with the lack of dynamic audio in your shooters or action games.
-The solution is a quality headset with some noise cancelling tech and (virtual) surround sound.
+The solution is a quality headset with some noise canceling tech and (virtual) surround sound.
 Since 2008, MLG has licensed Astro Gaming’s A40 unit as the official headset of the tournament, making it a staple for the gaming community when it comes to hearing that enemy sneaking up on your southwest flank.
 But how does it look from a Mac gamers perspective?
 Does Astro care about our niche market?

 Where to buy